 Many of his letters occur in the Calendars of the State Papers during the Commonwealth, the Tanner MSS. at the Bodleian Library, and the Additional Manuscripts (12098) at the British Museum.
 When a wing of the old mansion at Hexworthy was demolished about forty years ago, an iron chest, concealed in a wall, was found to contain the correspondence of Colonel Bennet.
 The compilers of the ‘Parochial History of Cornwall’ assert (iv. p. viii) that these letters are not now to be found, but it is probable that they are identical with the three volumes of Colonel Bennet’s correspondence included among the manuscripts of the late Sir Thomas Phillipps.

 These manuscripts contain mostly Bennet’s official papers and reflect the shifting fortunes of the Parliamentarians and Royalists.
 Many of the official papers concern or are from both houses of Parliament, and the Council of State.
 Among the personal papers are several concerning law-suits and other business matters, a few deeds, Hannibal Vyvyan’s directions to Colonel Bennet when he was sick in 1649, and letters to and from fellow Anabaptists at Looe, 1656.
-A few miscellaneous documents seem to have no direct bearing on Colonel Bennet; two report on speeches of Cromwell, (1657-58), one more fully than any copy hitherto known.
+A few miscellaneous documents seem to have no direct bearing on Colonel Bennet; two reports on speeches of Cromwell, (1657-58), one more fully than any copy hitherto known.
 In English.
 Bennet, Robert, 1605-1683 Acquisition Information

 The Papers of Robert Bennet were acquired by the Folger Shakespeare Library from H.W.
 Edwards.
 Edwards acquired the collection from Sotheby’s, June 28, 1965, lot no. 55.